Web series / The "coquepite", a new living space

 Cockpit side protection

-Side panels to avoid tropical rain
+Side panels to keep out the tropical rains

-We almost doubled the surface of the "square" by adding this "veranda".
+We almost doubled the surface area of the "square" by adding this "veranda".
 With only a handful of euros and a few hours of labor, the result was spectacular.

-Ventilation has become mandatory
+Ventilation now mandatory

-However, this time again, a slight inconvenience added a few lines to the "must-do list": there was a lack of fresh air.
+This time, however, a slight inconvenience added a few lines to the "must-do list": we were running out of fresh air.

-Recover fresh air from under the basket
+Recover fresh air circulating under the nacelle

 Ventilation de cockpit